Premarital Counseling: Benefits & More

 Generally, faith-based sessions can be conducted in a combination of different styles, including group courses, one-on-one meetings with a religious advisor, or compatibility tests.
 For many people, religious beliefs are a part of how they approach married life.

-If you partake in religious or spiritually-based counseling, ensure you meet with a counselor with a degree in counseling, proper state licensure, and experience with couples.
+If you engage in religious or spiritually-based counseling, ensure you meet with a counselor with a degree in counseling, proper state licensure, and experience with couples.
 Sometimes, a religious leader offers premarital counseling or support but is not licensed to provide mental health advice.
 You can check a therapist's license status through your state licensing board by phone, email, or mail.

 One-on-one professional therapy